ppericard/virtual-life-ai/SETUP.md

 3. **Explicit Over Implicit**: Be explicit about types, errors, and behavior
 4. **Edge Cases First**: Identify and handle edge cases explicitly
 5. **Fail Fast**: Validate inputs early and provide clear error messages
 6. **Example-Driven Development**: Include examples in documentation that act as tests
+7. **Modular Design**: Keep components small and focused on a single responsibility
+8. **Type-Driven Development**: Use types to guide implementation